SnehaChakraborty-007/Interhacktive_SIREN/README.md

 The purpose of this website is to provide immediate help to those people (irrespective of their gender) who have sensed danger or suspicion around them.
 But despite global pacts, new laws and gender activism, women remain extremely vulnerable to violence.
 Violence against women is an indicator of how prone societies are towards violence.
 Women’s safety isn’t only threatened or violated during wars and conflicts.
 It’s threatened in their daily lives in both public and private spheres, including in stable democracies and during times of peace .Women also experience economic and psychological forms of violence.
 Gender-based violence is a violation of women’s dignity and rights.
 It affects their human security and remains with them throughout their lives.

-  **1**.Walking alone in the empty streets at night, is still a nightmare for many of us, as there are a lot of terrible cases that has occurred in this plot, i.e, someone being stalked or followed.
+  **-**.Walking alone in the empty streets at night, is still a nightmare for many of us, as there are a lot of terrible cases that has occurred in this plot, i.e, someone being stalked or followed.
 -Ragging, or hazing, is a common problem in educational institutions.
 Despite being banned by the government the practice continues to persist, leading to a growing number of incidents of physical and psychological abuse.

-  **2**.Kidnapping and Abduction is also very common nowadays.
+  **-**.Kidnapping and Abduction is also very common nowadays.
 People are often afraid to physically take a step ahead when the get to see someone being kidnapped or abducted.
 This website could be of great help then.
 There are a lot more cases like robbery, domestic violence, human trafficking, etc.

 **Future plans** :